 This recipe for Kale Lemonade is delicious, refreshing and has a few servings of greens in it!
 Fresh, clean produce and a juicer is all you need!
-This juice recipe makes for a healthy snack or addition to a meal.
+This juice recipe makes for a yummy snack or addition to a meal.

 How to Make

 This nutritious and delicious juice is so easy to make.
 First, wash and dry the produce.
 Then, add the produce into the juicer in the order listed in the recipe and that’s it!
 Give the juice a quick stir and serve over ice if desired.
 Drink this juice right away.

 The leafy greens go in first so the juice from the fruit can flush it all out.
 When making juice, the juicier items should go in at the end.
 This includes citrus fruits and apples.

 If you are new to juicing or are interested in starting, this juicer is the one we have been using and we love it.
 It’s simple to clean as well.

 Can I make juice without a juicer?